OracleCPS/aiconlineshopping/ics300b.md

 ![](images/300b/image002.png)

-**300b.1.3**: From the home page, select *Integrations* and you should be auto redirected to the Integration Designer Page where you will see a list of the all the integrations available on the environment.
+**300b.1.3**: From the home page, select *Integrations* and you should be auto redirected to the Integration Designer Page where you will see a list of the all the integrations available on the environment

 ![](images/oic-1.png)